How To: Create a Single Step Kinetic Model for DEA Data

 1. Start Kinetics Neo software.

-2. Open Sample Data for DSC project.
+2. Open Sample Data for DEA project.

 Check the Loaded Measurement Data